jean-pierreBoth/graphembed/Readme.md

     D. Yang,P. Rosso,Bin-Li, P. Cudre-Mauroux.

 It is based on multi hop neighbourhood identification via sensitive hashing.
-Instead of using **ICWS** for hashing we use the more recent algorithm **probminhash** See [probminhash](https://arxiv.org/abs/1911.00675).
+Instead of using **ICWS** for hashing we use the more recent algorithm **probminhash**.
+See [probminhash](https://arxiv.org/abs/1911.00675).
 The algorithm associates a probability distribution on neighbours of each point depending on edge weights and distance to the point.
 Then this distribution is hashed to build an embedding vector.
-The distance between embedded vectors is the Jaccard distance so we get a real distance on the embedding space.
+The distance between embedded vectors is the Jaccard distance so we get a real distance on the embedding space, at least for the symetric embedding.
 An extension of the paper is also implemented to get asymetric embedding for directed graph.
+The similarity is also based on the hash of sets (nodes going to or from) a given node but then the dissimilarity is no more a distance (no symetry and some discrepancy with the triangular inequality).

 2. The second is based on the paper: